U.S. CFTC defers LME request due to warehousing concerns

 In a March 24 letter to the exchange operator seen by Reuters on Thursday, the Commodity Futures Trading Commission said that while the LME “has made progress in reducing queues,” the staff still feels that “more progress is needed, especially with respect to actual queue reduction in Detroit.”

-A representative for LME, which is owned by Hong Kong Exchange and Clearing Ltd could not be immediately reached outside of business hours in London on Thursday.
+A representative for LME, which is owned by Hong Kong Exchange and Clearing Ltd declined to comment on the exchange’s communications with regulators.

 The letter marks a setback for the LME, which first filed its application to be registered as a “foreign board of trade” with the CFTC in 2012.